danbergman/bootstrap/src/pagination/docs/readme.md

-A lightweight pagination directive that is focused on ... providing pagination & will take care of visualising a pagination bar and enable / disable buttons correctly!
+A lightweight directive that is focused on providing pagination & will take care of visualising a pagination bar and enable / disable buttons correctly.

 ### Pagination Settings ###